cmaneu/nosqlcli-aoai/README.md

 # NoSQL - "It's not SQL" - Azure OpenAI Service demo

 This demo showcases how to use Azure OpenAI Service .NET SDK.
 It simulates a CLI interface to interact with a SQL Server.
+From an original idea from [@gloveboxes](https://github.com/gloveboxes)

 ## A word of caution